 Full Sail University is required by the U.S. Department of Education and our accrediting body, the Accrediting Commission of Career Schools and Colleges (ACCSC), to regularly report on the job-placement rates of our graduates.
 You can review Full Sail’s placement rates for our degrees on our Outcomes and Statistics page.
 The process by which this data is collected and then reported is regulated by guidelines put in place by both the Department of Education and the ACCSC, and is consistent among all schools who report these rates.

-With more than 36,000 graduates and 37 different degree programs, the collection and collation of this data is a time-intensive process undertaken by our Career Development department, and the results are audited by the ACCSC.
+With more than 57,000 graduates, 23 bachelor’s degree programs, 13 master’s degree programs, and four certificate programs, the collection and collation of this data is a time-intensive process undertaken by our Career Development department, and the results are audited by the ACCSC.
 On a regular basis, the ACCSC instructs us to survey a specific cohort of graduates for a particular period, at which point our Career Development department then reaches out individually to each one of the graduates in that cohort to determine their current employment situation.

 That employment situation can basically be defined in six categories:

 - Graduates who have paid employment related to their specific education (a Film graduate who is a production assistant on a movie would count; a Film grad who works at a video rental store would not count)

 - Graduates who have unpaid employment related to their specific education (internships, etc.)

 - Graduates who have employment that is unrelated to their specific education

 - Graduates who are “unavailable to the industry” (grads who returned to school or joined the military, international students who returned to their home country, or graduates who are incarcerated, deceased, or have medical conditions that keep them from working)